Recovering from Chemical Dependency

 - How well you handle certain procedures, medicines and therapies

-People with chemical dependency cannot simply quit.
-Addiction results from a change in brain chemistry.
-Treatment is complex and may involve:
+People with chemical dependency can’t simply quit.
+Addiction can cause changes in brain chemistry.
+Treatments are complex and may involve:

 - Behavioral therapy

-- Long-term medical support to address any physical affects
+- Long-term medical support to address physical effects

 Finding treatment for chemical dependency is not easy.
 At Sanford Health, we want to help you.